Cucumber

 Did You Know?

-- 2.Cucumbers are 95% water, making them one of the most hydrating foods available; a single cucumber contains approximately the same amount of water as a cup of water
+- 2.A cucumber is approximately 95% water, making it one of the most hydrating foods available; a single medium cucumber contains roughly 141 grams of water

 Classic Combinations